 - Choose “Delete” and then “Enter.”

-- You must now confirm you want to delete an app, so highlight “Yes,” and press “Enter” on the remote.
+- Now, you must confirm you want to delete the selected app, so highlight “Yes,” then press “Enter” on the remote.

 Which Apps Can You Delete?

-Now that you know how to uninstall apps from the older and newer series of Samsung Smart TVs, you’re probably wondering if it’s possible to delete all apps.
-Perhaps you don’t want them cluttering your space.
+Now that you know how to uninstall apps from older and newer Samsung Smart TVs, you might wonder if it’s possible to delete all apps.
 Sadly, you can only delete the apps you install.
-The pre-installed apps can’t be removed as the ‘Delete’ option is disabled.
+The pre-installed apps can’t be removed because the ‘Delete’ option is disabled.
 These are usually Netflix, Amazon Prime, etc.